-Let’s take a closer look at some of the most interesting facts about The Elevation Of The Cross by Peter Paul Rubens, one of the most famous and influential Flemish artists in history!
+Let’s take a closer look at some of the most interesting facts about The Elevation Of The Cross by Peter Paul Rubens, an amazing Baroque painting by one of the most famous and influential Flemish artists in history!

 1. The original painting was completed in the early 17th century

 The Elevation of the Cross, also sometimes referred to as “The Raising of the Cross,” is an immense painting created by Flemish painter and diplomat Peter Paul Rubens (1577-1640).
 He can easily be described as one of the most influential Baroque artists in history.

 The work was completed between 1610-1611, which means that the painter was in his early 30’s.
 This was a busy time for the painter as he not only got married to his first wife Isabella Brant in 1609, but he was also one of the most sought-after painters in Europe at this time.

 When he received the commission, he already spent 8 years in Italy (between 1600 and 1608) and was an independent master in the city of Antwerp for well over a decade.